symfony/symfony-docs/book/page_creation.rst

 to a specific feature, including PHP classes, configuration, and even stylesheets and JavaScript files (see :ref:`page-creation-bundles`).

-To create a bundle called ``AcmeWebsiteBundle`` (a play bundle that you'll build in this chapter), run the following command and follow the on-screen instructions (use all of the default options):
+To create a bundle called ``AcmeDemoBundle`` (a play bundle that you'll build in this chapter), run the following command and follow the on-screen instructions (use all of the default options):

 .. code-block:: bash

-    $ php app/console generate:bundle --namespace=Acme/WebsiteBundle --format=yml
+    $ php app/console generate:bundle --namespace=Acme/DemoBundle --format=yml

-Behind the scenes, a directory is created for the bundle at ``src/Acme/WebsiteBundle``.
+Behind the scenes, a directory is created for the bundle at ``src/Acme/DemoBundle``.
 A line is also automatically added to the ``app/AppKernel.php`` file so that the bundle is registered with the kernel::